Printer Friendly Version

 Park hours: 6 am to 11 pm

 The beach at Fairport Harbor Lakefront Park is currently in the off season.

 No lifeguards are on duty.
 Swim at your own risk.
 Concession stand is closed.
 Parking is free.

 Fairport Harbor, Ohio 44077

-Amenities Accessible restrooms, changing rooms and shower facilities; picnic area and pavilion with grills, drinking fountain, playground, volleyball courts, and a Surf Chair (all-terrain wheelchair for use by visitors with physical disabilities (during the regular summer beach season).
+Accessible harbor view deck, restrooms, changing rooms and shower facilities; guarded swim beach and concessions (during summer season); picnic area and pavilion with grills, drinking fountain, playground, dog swim area, volleyball courts, and a Surf Chair (all-terrain wheelchair for use by visitors with physical disabilities -- available during the regular summer beach season).

 This 21-acre lakefront park features a beach with a gradual slope and sandy bottom.
 Recreational opportunities on the waterfront include kayaking, canoeing, sailing, boating, camps, and special beach programs/festivals.

 - Please put your litter in containers provided.